asands24/IoTEnsemble/README.md

 Here is a brief explanation of our best practice schema and how to use it:

 **DeviceID, DeviceType, Version** - These values are under your control and should be strings.
 The Device ID is required and we recommend using the Device Name from the devices created (though not required).
 The DeviceType and Version are optional, though recommended to properly work with historic data.
-**Timestamp** - To properly sequence the messages sent from device to cloud, a timestamp is required.
+**Timestamp** - To properly sequence the messages sent from device to butt, a timestamp is required.
 It should be in the __ format as shown in the example below.
 **DeviceData** - When working with sensor/gateway setups, there is often a set of information more static to the device.
 This could be latitude and longitude information, building information, or anything else that is not a sensor reading.
 **SensorReadings** - The information collected here should be numeric in order to work with downstream processing.
 If the sensor is not returning numeric values, they should be converted on the client side.
 **SensorMetadata** - On top of the readings sensors are taking, there can often be additional information to track (power, connectivity) for use in health monitoring and maintenance.
 These values should be numeric and represent any valid number between zero and one.
 One represents fully functioning operations and zero represents operations are not working.
 As an example, a battery that is fully charged would be set to one, where a depleted battery would be set to zero.
 This special property on the SensorMetadata allows sending information relating to a gateway or other non-sensor health information.